DJDanl/cpp-docs.pt-br/docs/cppcx/platform-type-class.md

 ### <a name="return-value"></a>Valor retornado

-Um nome do tipo especificado em seus metadados.
+Um nome do tipo conforme especificado em seus metadados.

 ## <a name="see-also"></a>Confira também